-With power to all-four wheels, it gives unrivaled grip for challenging lawns.
+With the power to all four wheels, it gives an unrivaled grip for challenging lawns.
 But the advantages come with a cost premium.
 An all-wheel drive costs more than the other options.
 So, if your lawn is flat and even, it’s probably not necessary with an all-wheel option.
 But if you have a steep slope or bumps and hillocks, the extra cost might well be worth it.

 - Dirt & debris – Keep the wheels and underside of your mower clean.
-A regular clean will stop the buildup of debris that can cause issues such as a skipping drive belt, worn drive wheel assemblies, and extra strain on the transmission.
+Regular cleaning will stop the buildup of debris that can cause issues such as a skipping drive belt, worn drive wheel assemblies, and extra strain on the transmission.

 - Drive wheel assemblies – After a period of use, the drive wheel gear can wear down.
 It will then slip and stop the wheels from turning.
 Replacing the gear will solve the problem.